Media production psychology: An introduction to working in broadcasting, film and drama

 You may also be interested in our other courses on BPS Learn, including those related to your personal development.

-You can also explore the range of BPS books available via Routledge.
+You can also explore the range of BPS books available via Routledge where BPS members receive 25% discount.